-(n) Earnings per share (EPS)
+(m) Earnings per share (EPS)

 Basic earnings per share are computed by dividing profit attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding during the year.
-The Company does not have any dilutive potential equity shares.
+The company does not have any dilutive potential equity shares.

-(o) Contingent liabilities
+(n) Contingent liabilities